ncipollo/release-action/README.md

 ## Action Inputs
 - **allowUpdates**: An optional flag which indicates if we should update a release if it already exists.
 Defaults to `false`.
 - **artifactErrorsFailBuild**: An optional flag which indicates if artifact read or upload errors should fail the build.
-- **artifact**: An optional set of paths representing artifacts to upload to the release.
+- **artifact** (deprecated): An optional set of paths representing artifacts to upload to the release.
 This may be a single path or a comma delimited list of paths (or globs).
 - **artifacts**: An optional set of paths representing artifacts to upload to the release.
 This may be a single path or a comma delimited list of paths (or globs).
 - **artifactContentType**: The content type of the artifact.
 Defaults to `raw`.
 - **body**: An optional body for the release.